-Nonprofit website design should answer key questions right as your target audience enters the website.
-These might be donors, parents, program participants.
-The overarching message that should be presented to visitors of a nonprofit site is that your brand deeply cares about providing the best resources, programs, with competent staff, coaches, and administrators.
-The copy should strive to reflect the cultural values of integrity, open communication, unity, leadership, accountability and fun.
+Nonprofit websites should answer key questions right as your target audience enters the website.
+These might be donors, volunteers, or potential partner organizations.
+The overarching message that should be presented to visitors of a nonprofit site is that your organization is driven by honest altruism, has a mission worth investing time and money in, and has the competence to see its vision carried out.
+The copy should strive to reflect your nonprofit’s cultural values, leadership in its cause, and accountability in its execution.

-The goal of the program pages should be to help students and parents make an educated decision about enrolling in any of the programs offered WITHOUT having to speak to someone by phone or email.
-Visitors viewing these pages have an interest in your organization programs, but may not be aware of the finer points of how a nonprofit operates.
-It will be important to explain naming conventions (drop-in, after-school, etc,) and compare one to the other.
+The goal of the program pages should be to help potential participants make an educated decision about enrolling WITHOUT having to speak to someone by phone or email.
+At the same time, it should demonstrate value and merit to potential donors who want to feel they’re putting their money in the right place.
+Visitors viewing these pages have an interest in your organization programs, but may not be aware of the finer points of how your nonprofit operates.
+It will be important to explain naming conventions and compare one to the other.
 This will help visitors find exactly what they are looking for.

 Above the fold